 - In the bowl of food processor, pulse oats until the texture of meal.
 Add flour, sugar, baking soda and salt and process to combine.
 Add very cold butter and pulse until mixture resembles bread crumbs.
 Add milk and process until dough just begins to come together.
-Turn dough out onto work surface and form into two balls.
 Wrap in cling film and refrigerate for 15 minutes.

 - Roll into 1” balls and transfer to baking sheets.
 Press balls flat with the bottom of a glass dipped in sugar.
 Refrigerate again for 10 minutes.